Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Related Work

 \subsection{Probabilities calibration}

-Probabilities are defined as a generalization of predicate calculus where given a truth value of a formula given the evidence (degree of plausibility) is generalized to a real number between zero and one \cite{cheeseman1985defense}.
-Many machine learning models output prediction scores, which cannot be directly interpreted as probabilities.
+Probabilities are defined as a generalization of predicate calculus where given a truth value of a formula given the evidence (degree of plausibility) is generalized to a real number between zero and one \citep{cheeseman1985defense}.
+Many machine learning models output prediction scores which cannot be directly interpreted as probabilities.
 Therefore, such models can be calibrated (mapped to a known scale with known properties), ensuring the prediction scores are converted to probabilities.
-Among the advantages of the probability calibration, we find that providing reliable estimates of the true probability that a sample is a member of a class of interest (a) usually does not decrease the classification accuracy, (b) the calibration provides thresholds on the decision rules and therefore minimizes the classification error, (c) decision rules and their maximum posterior probability are fully justified from the theoretical point of view, (d) can be easily adapted to changes in class and cost distributions, and therefore (e) is key to decision-making tasks \cite{cohen2004properties,song2021classifier}.
+Probability calibration aims to provide reliable estimates of the true probability that a sample is a member of a class of interest.
+Such calibration (a) usually does not decrease the classification accuracy, (b) enables using provides thresholds on the decision rules and therefore minimizes the classification error, (c) ensures decision rules and their maximum posterior probability are fully justified from the theoretical point of view, (d) can be easily adapted to changes in class and cost distributions, and therefore (e) is key to decision-making tasks \citep{cohen2004properties,song2021classifier}.

 The k-class probabilistic classifier is considered well-calibrated if the predicted k-dimensional probability vector has a distribution that approximates the distribution of the test instances.
-A different criterion is introduced with the concept of confidence calibration, which only aims to calibrate the classifier's most likely predicted class \cite{song2021classifier}.
+A different criterion is introduced with confidence calibration, aiming only to calibrate the classifier's most likely predicted class \citep{song2021classifier}.

 Multiple probability calibration methods have been proposed in the scientific literature.
-Among them, we find the post-hoc techniques, which aim to learn a calibration map for a machine learning model based on hold-out validation data.
+The post-hoc techniques aim to learn a calibration map for a machine-learning model based on hold-out validation data.
 In addition, popular calibration methods for binary classifiers include logistic calibration (Platt scaling), isotonic calibration, Beta calibration, temperature calibration, and binning calibration.